night-ghost/minimosd-extra/wiki/Pan_efficiency.md

 # Efficiency #

-Efficiency panel is a 3 in 1 panel.
+For plane, Efficiency panel is a 3 in 1 panel.

 ## If throttle is higher than 2% ##